lionelmace/ibmcloud-utils/cloudfoundry/cf-secure-domain.md

 Certificate to be used in Cloud Foundry

+# Generate the Server and Client Certificates

-## Generate a server certificate that will be presented by the Cloud Foundry Server
+## Generate a **Server Certificate** with **Let's Encrypt** that will be presented by the Cloud Foundry Server

-1. Install **Let's Encrypt**
+1. Install **Let's Encrypt** on macOS
     ```
     brew install letsencrypt
     ```

-1. Generate a signed certificate for **secure.lionelmace.com**
+1. Generate a signed certificate.
+In this case, the domain used is **secure.lionelmace.com**
     ```
     sudo certbot certonly --manual --preferred-challenges=dns --server https://acme-v02.api.letsencrypt.org/directory -d '*.secure.lionelmace.com'
     ```

-1. Check the generate certificates
+1. Check the generated certificates
     ```
     sudo ls /etc/letsencrypt/live/secure.lionelmace.com/
     ```